Maine dentist discusses how biologic dental care helps with healthy teeth and gums

 Following the root canal, a dental crown is placed on top of the tooth to protect it from further damage.
 Because a substantial portion of the tooth structure is removed to eliminate infection, a tooth is often weak and brittle after a root canal.

 At Maine Center for Dental medicine, we focus on services that help you have healthier teeth and gums.
-If you are in the Skowhegan, Maine area call us today at (207) 808-7355 to learn more about our holistic dental services.
+If you are in the Skowhegan, Maine area call us today at (207) 808-7355 to learn more about our biologic dental services.